lordzed/achievement-viewer/README.md

 ---

-Made for GBE fork users with Claude AI.
+Made for GBE fork users with Claude AI and tried to use alex47exe's gse_fork_tools logic for Hidden achievement retrieval.